Contact me at email@example.com

-The need for PayPal arouse when the freelancers and e-commerce workers demanded it.
+The need for PayPal arouses when the freelancers and e-commerce workers demanded it.
 As Pakistan is the fourth largest freelancing country where freelancers are making money online, hence there is more need for online money transferring methods required for transferring money around the globe.
 Although there are many other transfer methods the charge 30% platform charges to those freelancers whereas, PayPal only charges 2.5% pc and allows to send the invoice of the payment directly to the person within minutes.

 PayPal is all you need